Skip to main content

 • With additional parameters:

-You define customer_id: 12345 in the configuration.
-Now the user only needs to say “Show me my invoices,” and the Cell automatically includes the ID.
+You define customer_id: 12345 in your configuration.
+Now the user can simply say, “Show me my invoices,” and the Cell automatically includes the correct ID.

 4. Deployment